diethardsteiner/pdiute-config-dev/README.md

 ## Configuration

 A lot configuration details are automatically derived from the folder name pattern described earlier on.
 The only variable you have to manually change is `PDI_DIR`.

+## Picking up Parameters in a Job or Transformation

+The wrapper sets a few environment variables that are useful within PDI Jobs and Transformations as well.
+Just define them in your job or transformation settings as parameters and they will be passed on automatically:

+- `PROJECT_CONFIG_DIR`
+- `PROJECT_CODE_DIR`